mkhushi/mkbacktester/README.md

 $ conda install -c conda-forge ta-lib

 You could also install TA-LIB from pre-compiled python wheels.
 Download from https://www.lfd.uci.edu/~gohlke/pythonlibs/#ta-lib
+Check your Python and make sure you download the right wheel for your platform (Windows/Mac, Python Version etc.)

 command on Windows: